-When it comes to Afterpay, Amazon does not support this type of payment which might come as both a surprise and disappointment to users.
+When it comes to the Afterpay payment option, Amazon doesn’t accept this type of payment which might come as both a surprise and disappointment to users.
 However, not all is lost since there’s a workaround to make it happen.

 In this article, we’ll show how Afterpay works and how you can successfully use it when shopping on Amazon.
 We’ll also review other ‘buy now, pay later’ payment methods that can be availed on Amazon.

 Make the most of Afterpay Amazon integration – book a seat at Synder’s webinar to learn more.

 Afterpay is a payment gateway based on a buy now pay later model of financing.
 In other words, with this option you can purchase a product or service and make repayments at a later date.

 Afterpay lets you avail of its services when you shop online and in-store.
 For online purchases, you need to create an Afterpay account.
 For brick-and-mortar stores, additionally, you need to install the Afterpay app on your mobile phone, where you set up an Afterpay card to use either with Apple Pay or Google Pay at the checkout.

 While Afterpay doesn’t perform a typical credit check when you first sign-up, it conducts what is called a soft credit check.
 This helps them understand your financial situation with regard to approving a new application.
 The soft credit check won’t affect your credit score.

 Additionally, once approved, using Afterpay buy now pay later payment option won’t affect your credit score.